Download and rate the In The Know Cycling app for your Apple or Android phone or tablet.

 When it comes to road wheelsets, the performance criteria I try to get a handle on are speed/aerodynamics, stiffness, handling, acceleration/responsiveness, comfort, crosswind management, climbing, and versatility.
 The relative performance of each of these depends on whether I’m considering all-arounders, aero, climbing, or upgrade wheels.

 You really can’t evaluate gravel wheels without first acknowledging and then accounting for the role of gravel tires.
-Tires are a far bigger factor in the performance of your gravel ride than they are on your road ride.
+Tires are a far bigger factor in your gravel ride’s performance than on your road ride.
 Your gravel tire choice can totally obscure or greatly enhance the performance of a gravel bike wheelset in a way that doesn’t happen with road tires on your road wheels.

-Likewise, the terrain, surface, and speed you ride gravel also have a greater influence on many of these performance criteria than they would on the road.
-Rolling down a hard-pack, relatively flat dirt road at 20 mph is a totally different “gravel” experience, almost a different sport than riding challenging, narrow paths with lots of gravel, 10% climbs, and fast descents, or hairy loose corners at 10-15 mph.
+Likewise, the terrain, surface, and speed you ride gravel also influence many of these performance criteria more than they would on the road.
+Rolling down a hard-packed, relatively flat dirt road at 20 mph is a totally different “gravel” experience, almost a different sport than riding challenging, narrow paths with lots of gravel, 10% climbs, and fast descents, or hairy loose corners at 10-15 mph.

 I’m not diminishing the role that different tires and terrain play when riding your road bike on paved roads.
 It’s just that you can really f* it up with the wrong gravel tires or create a sweet ride with the right ones in a way that’s hard to do with most road tires these days.

-To account for the variability that tires and terrain can bring when evaluating gravel wheel performance, I attempted to neutralize their effect as best as possible.
+To account for the variability that tires and terrain can bring when evaluating gravel wheel performance, I attempt to neutralize their effect as best as possible.

 Here’s how.